oracle-samples/oracle-db-examples/optimizer/autonomous/hints/README.md

 Create a test user using the *user.sql* script.

-To run the enture example:
+To run the entire example, log in ADWC using the LOW consumer group and then:

 *  @tabs - Create test tables (note that it drops tables TABLE1 and TABLE2)
 *  @q1   - The default query plan